 (Download our free Online Reviews and Ratings 101 guide for more information on how to ask for a review and why it matters to your marketing strategy.)

 When to Ask for Online Reviews

-Before you figure out how to ask for a review, first let’s discuss when is the best time to ask for customer reviews?
-At Reputation.com, we recommend that companies apply these three best practices.
+Before you figure out how to ask for a review, first let’s discuss when is the best time to ask for one.
+At Reputation, we recommend that companies follow these three tips to get the best results.

-- Ask for a review immediately or soon after customers have completed a purchase or you’ve provided them with a service.
+- Asking for reviews immediately or soon after customers have completed a purchase or used your services.

 - Send your review requests by email in the morning.
 Our research shows you can see a 5% gain in response rates by timing messages right.